canonical/bugit-v2/README.md

 If you ssh into a ubuntu machine and run a **non-snap** version of bugit-v2, it might give you completely different colors than running locally.
 This can be fixed by running
 `export COLORTERM=truecolor` in the ssh session.
 You can also fix this permanently by adding it to the target machine's `.bashrc` or `.zshrc`.

+## Fonts

+The default font in gnome-terminal can cause some UI elements to clip a little bit.
+To fix this without downloading additional fonts, use one of these fonts:
+- Monospace
+- Liberation Mono
+- DejaVu Sans Mono

 ## Development

 ### Dependencies